Observation of ultra-high-Q resonators in the ultrasound via bound states in the continuum

-BICs have since been observed in a variety of other physical systems, including optics \cite{hsu2013observation,marinica2008bound,bulgakov2008bound,plotnik2011experimental,monticone2014embedded,pankin2020one}, chiral \cite{overvig2021chiral,zhou2023observation,chen2023observation} as well as acoustics \cite{lyapina2015bound,huang2022general,amrani2021experimental,huang2021sound,huang2022topological,deriy2022bound,sadreev2022degenerate,chen2023phonon,liu2023observation,huang2023acoustic}.
-For instance, in acoustics BICs can be created in resonant structures such as air cavities, narrow slits, and other systems that can partially confine sound waves or give rise to Fano resonators \cite{amin2015acoustically,amin2018perfect,amin2021polarization,bogdanov2019bound}.
-In such systems, the study of BICs is of great importance because it offers insights into the dynamics of wave propagation within confining structures \cite{morse1986theoretical}.
-In acoustics, BICs can arise via various mechanisms; One mechanism that can lead to the creation of BICs is the presence of symmetry in the geometry of the resonant structure (symmetry-protected BIC) used to confine sound waves.
-When a structure has a particular symmetry, such as that of a circular resonant cavity or a cylindrical waveguide, it can lead to destructive interference between leaking waves, which results in a symmetry-protected BIC mode at a specific frequency within the continuum spectrum \cite{lyapina2015bound,huang2022topological}.
+The application of BIC extends beyond quantum mechanics and has been since then observed in various physical systems, including optics \cite{hsu2013observation,marinica2008bound,bulgakov2008bound,plotnik2011experimental,monticone2014embedded,pankin2020one}, chiral metamaterials \cite{overvig2021chiral,zhou2023observation,chen2023observation}, elasticity \cite{lee2023elastic,marti2023bound}, and acoustics \cite{lyapina2015bound,huang2022general,amrani2021experimental,huang2021sound,huang2022topological,deriy2022bound,sadreev2022degenerate,chen2023phonon,liu2023observation,huang2023acoustic}.
+In particular, in acoustics, BIC can be created in resonant structures such as air cavities, narrow slits, and other systems that can partially confine sound waves or give rise to Fano resonances \cite{amin2015acoustically,amin2018perfect,amin2021polarization,bogdanov2019bound}.
+In general, an acoustic BIC may be attributed to two mechanisms: One involving the symmetry in the geometry of the resonant structure, known as symmetry-protected BIC resulted from the destructive interference between leaking waves \cite{lyapina2015bound,huang2022topological}.
 This mechanism is used to create ultra-high $Q$-factor resonances, leading to the development of devices such as filters, sensors, and resonant transducers \cite{huang2023acoustic}.
-An alternative mechanism that can lead to the creation of BICs in acoustic systems is mode coupling between resonant modes in different regions of the structure.
-This mechanism can give rise to coupling-induced resonances, which manifest as a BIC embedded within the continuum spectrum; This can lead to either Fabry-P\'erot BIC (FP-BIC throughout this study) if the resonance frequencies of the cavities are equal \cite{hsu2016bound,amrani2021experimental} or Friedrich-Wintgen (FW) BIC if the frequencies are different \cite{hsu2016bound,liu2023observation}.
+The other mechanism involves mode coupling between resonant modes in different regions of the structure, which results in coupling-induced resonances.
+This can lead to either Fabry-P\'erot BIC (FP-BIC throughout this study) if the resonance frequencies of the cavities are equal \cite{hsu2016bound,amrani2021experimental} or Friedrich-Wintgen (FW-BIC) if the frequencies are different \cite{hsu2016bound,liu2023observation}.

-In this work, we demonstrate theoretically and observe experimentally that a double elastic metasurface made of silicon with slits at its center, and embedded in water, can support FP-QBIC, with huge $Q$-factor that go far beyond the state of the art of ultrasound resonators in water.
-We confirm experimentally the existence of such a high $Q$-factor of the order of 350, which is to the best of our knowledge, the largest $Q$-factor observed in such frequency regime underwater configuration.